-[Laughs] Don’t exaggerate!
-When I was little I experimented with my mum’s sewing machine; simple, non-ambitious things which I gave to my friends.
-I’ve always enjoyed creating and making handmade things… When you create something with your own hands you always get great satisfaction from the outcome, however pretty or ugly it may be, you made it yourself and there’s nothing like it in the whole world!
+[Laughs] That’s a bit of an overstatement!
+When I was little I experimented with my mum’s sewing machine making simple, non-ambitious things which I gave to my friends.
+I’ve always enjoyed creating and making handmade things.
+When you create something with your own hands you always get great satisfaction from the outcome.
+However pretty or ugly it may be, you made it yourself and there’s nothing like it in the whole world!

 How did your passion for sewing evolve into Filobianco?

 A few years after arriving in Granada I decided to buy myself a sewing machine.
 It had been ages since I’d experimented with fabric and I was really keen to start making things again.
 I remember the first thing I made, I was totally clueless about pattern designing, it was a skirt.
 [Laughs] The end result was quite cute, but I’ve never worn it!
 [Laughs] I decided to start making purses, glasses cases, bags…just to have a go and, as they turned out pretty well, I gave them to my friends.
 I love fabric – the colours and the patterns – so I started to buy different ones and I said to myself “One day I’ll do something with these”, and that’s how I started to make the bags.
 I’d make mistakes, unpick everything, mess up again, watch tutorials, until I managed to make something decent.
 At first I gave them away – as you do, right?
 Then I thought that I could start to sell them and that’s how Filobianco was born!

 You have several different models of bags.
 Where do you get inspiration for the designs from?